mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-features.md

 ## 7 What Logs Are Available?

-In the Mendix Platform, your log files are available via the Cloud Portal.
+In the Mendix Platform, your log files are available via the Developer Portal.
 A log file rotates each 5 MB.

 ## 8 How Does Live Debugging Work?